rtmigo/prefnotifiers_flutter/README.md

 Each `PrefItem` relies on a `PrefsStorage` that actually stores the values.
 Where and how the data is stored depends on which object is passed to the `PrefItem` constructor.

-- `PrefsStorage` is an abstract base class describing a storage.
-The storage should read and write named parameters of types `int`, `double`, `String`, `StringList` and `DateTime`.

-- `SharedPrefsStorage` stores preferences in platform-dependent [shared_preferences](https://pub.dev/packages/shared_preferences).

-- `RamPrefsStorage` stores preferences in RAM.
-This class is mostly useful for testing.

 ```dart
 final storage = inTestingMode ?
 RamPrefsStorage() : SharedPrefsStorage();